microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/cmdlet-reference-template.md

 - In the absence of the permissions table, ensure that the first command in every example specifies the scope required to successfully execute the example.
 - Don't use PowerShell prompt as part of the example.
 That is, don't use: `PS C:\>`
 - Don't use real GUIDs or other sensitive data in examples.
 Instead, replace real GUIDs with placeholder GUIDs, such as `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` that use the pattern `LLLLLLLL-NNNN-NNNN-NNNN-LLLLLLLLLLLL` where L is a letter and N is a number between 0-9.
-Refer to [this guidance](https://microsoft-my.sharepoint.com/:x:/p/celested/ERiaYLteNeVNuWhZ1LUtYOcBKHxF94ptX1E1wTPZEnoAiQ?e=PrvIeb&wdOrigin=TEAMS-MAGLEV.p2p_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1716885662919&web=1) for GUID placeholders for different entities.
+Refer to [this guidance](./sample-data/fictitious-guids.md) for GUID placeholders for different entities.
-- Use this tool to generate [CELA-approved](https://microsoft.sharepoint.com/sites/celaweb-tools/sitepages/fictitiousnamefinder.aspx) gender-neutral names.
+- Use this article to get a [list of sample names](./sample-data/fictitious-names.md).

 ### Example number: Example title